GiacomoMazz/LEAF_Semantic_Prompt_Search/README.md

 2 = highly relevant
 ```

-`retrieval_runs.csv` contains one row per query, experiment, result, and rank.
-It is used later to compute evaluation metrics.
+`retrieval_runs.csv` contains one row per query, experiment, result, rank, score values, and latency measurement.
+It is used later to compute evaluation metrics and average query latency.

+Latency is measured as the wall-clock time required for one full call to the search pipeline for a given query and experiment.
+This includes retrieval and, when enabled, reranking and metadata-aware scoring.

 The reason for separating these files is that relevance depends only on: